What Igbo Ancestors Were Trying to Teach Us With the Ikenga Totems

 To succeed, to rise, to fulfill destiny, your internal power must be supported by the right external conditions.

-Ikenga Was Never About Will Alone
+Ikenga Was Never About Willpower Alone

 Ikenga is often described as a symbol of strength, achievement, personal power, and masculine drive.
 That description is not wrong, but it is incomplete.